Trauma-Informed Mindfulness Training for CYC Professionals

 CYC Assets’ webinars are designed to resemble a workshop; expect to participate in activities, ask questions and actively engage with your facilitators and others attending the webinar.
 Each webinar is approximately 2 hours in length.

-At the end of the webinar you will be provided a list of resources including web resources, articles, books, and client resources that were discussed or referred to during the webinar.
+At the end of the webinar, you will be provided with a list of resources including web resources, articles, books, and client resources that were discussed or referred to during the webinar.

 To receive a certificate of completion you will be required to complete a knowledge assessment (KAT) and pass.